Superpavan/ogmen/README.md

 Installation
 Prerequisites
 ROS 2 Humble.
-Gazebo 11.
+Gazeb0.
 A catkin workspace or colcon workspace for building ROS 2 packages.
 Setup Instructions
 Clone this repository into your ROS 2 workspace:

-cd ~/ros2_ws/src
+cd ~/pavan_ws/src

 Build the workspace:
+in src you should have these files bot_control, bot_decription, bot_world in bot_control/src/reading_laser.cpp

-cd ~/ros2_ws
+cd ~/pavan_ws
-colcon build --symlink-install
+colcon build --packages-select

-Source the workspace:
-source ~/ros2_ws/install/setup.bash
+after this
+colcon build --packages-select bot_description next have to source it : source install/setup.bash

-Running the Robot in Gazebo
+Running the Robot in Gazebo:
-To launch the robot model in Gazebo, use the following command.
-First, ensure you have a proper launch file in the bot_description package: ros2 launch bot_description spawn.launch
-This command should launch Gazebo with your robot model, where you can see the robot's simulation.
+ros2 launch bot_description spawn.launch

+After this launch rviz2 :
+ros2 launch bot_description rviz.launch

 Control the Robot
 To control the robot, you can use teleop_twist_keyboard for basic teleoperation or set up a controller for automated movement.